mielastic/eck-manifests/static-provisioner/README.md

-AWS blog post with how to to setup local persistent volumes using static provisioner: https://aws.amazon.com/blogs/containers/eks-persistent-volumes-for-instance-store/
+AWS blog post with step by step instructions on how to to setup local persistent volumes using static provisioner: https://aws.amazon.com/blogs/containers/eks-persistent-volumes-for-instance-store/

 Kubernetes Local Volume Static Provisioner repo: